calkit/calkit/README.md

    If someone can take what you've done and use it to calculate a prediction, you have just produced truly useful knowledge.

+## Why another tool/platform?

+Git, GitHub, DVC, Zenodo et al. are amazing tools/platforms, but their use involves multiple fairly difficult learning curves.
+Our goal is to provide a single tool and platform to unify all of these so that there is a single, gentle learning curve.
+However, it is not our goal to hide these underlying components.
+Advanced users can use them directly, but new users aren't forced to, which helps them get up and running with less effort and training.
+Calkit should help users understand what is going on under the hood without forcing them to work at that lower level of abstraction.

 ## Installation

 Simply run